Front-end Development of NRP Repositories

 - Produce pre-rendered HTML for fast loading and SEO benefits.

-React in NRP repositories is not used for full page rendering (as with SPA apps), but rather for embedding interactive components & React apps within context of Jinja-rendered pages.
+JavaScript in NRP repositories is not used for full page rendering (as with SPA apps), but rather for adding interactivity to Jinja-rendered pages.

 When to Use Which Technology